30 March – 7 April 2018

 Day 5 : Stonehaven

-We move on with our Sailing Scotland trip, and set sail in the morning towards the pretty harbour of Stonehaven, south of Aberdeen.
-The harbour is said to be one of the most picturesque in the country because the town is spectacularly surrounded by high cliffs on both sides.
+We move on with our Sailing trip Amsterdam- Scotland, and set sail in the morning towards the pretty harbour of Stonehaven, south of Aberdeen.
+The harbour is said to be one of the most pittoresque in the country because the town is spectacularly surrounded by high cliffs on both sides.
 Also the town hosts nice pubs, restaurants and gift shops.
 The city is mostly famous for the dramatic ruined Dunnator Castle.
 This castle is beautifully located on a cliff in front of the coast and is therefore one of the most photographed locations .

 Day 6: Sailing along the East coast of Scotland

-Today we will continue our voyage along the magnificent East Coast of Scotland where many little ports are established.
+Today we will continue our voyage along the magnificent East coast of Scotland where many little ports are established.
 In the afternoon we will sort one of these little harbours out.
 Most likely this will be the Macduff Harbour, a typically old Scottish fishermen’s harbour.
 Macduff is nowadays the only place in Scotland where deep-water fishing boats are still built.
-Attractions of the town is the aquarium and the maritime heritage centre.
+Attractions of the town you may pay a visit, is the aquarium and the maritime heritage centre.

 Day 7: On our way to the Scottish highlands

-In the morning we will start the last leg of our Scotland Sailing voyage, towards Inverness.
+In the morning we will start the last part of our Sailing trip Amsterdam- Scotland, towards Inverness.
 Inverness is situated at the mouth of the river Ness, which flows from nearby Loch Ness, at the entrance to the Caledonian Canal.

 Unfortunately our voyage has come to an end.
 After a nice breakfast on board it is time to say goodbye.